projectatlasllc/AutoLambda/readme.md

 # autolambda
-Simple CLI utility to organize similar AWS Lambda functions within a master directory.
-A git repo is initialized at the root and each change is bundled as a commit.
+Simple CLI utility to organize similar AWS Lambda functions within a master directory and keep up with git.

+It is a pain to create a repo for every individual AWS lambda function, zip and manually upload packages to AWS.
+Syncing the two are a pain.

+autolambda will help with synchronizing your git commits and AWS Lambda function publishing.
+It will handle both committing and publishing for you.

 ## Prerequisites